erdosnumber/COL106/README.md

 The data structure of stack was implemented for this purpose.

 ## Assignment 2
-We needed to simulate the elastic collisions of n particles in 1-dimension with given initial velocities and positions.
+We needed to simulate the elastic collisions of n particles in 1-dimension with given their masses and initial velocities and positions.
 The data structure of heap was implemented for this purpose.

 ## Assignment 3